The local-LLM vocabulary

 - Context length /

 n_ctx.
-The runtime parameter that controls how big a context window you actually allocate.
-Often smaller than the model's maximum to save memory. - Temperature.
-A knob from 0 to 2.
-Controls randomness.
-0 = deterministic, 1 = default, 2 = chaos.
+The runtime knob that controls how big a context window you actually allocate.
+Often smaller than the model's maximum, to save memory. - Temperature.
+A dial from 0 to 2 that controls randomness.
+0 is deterministic, 1 is default, 2 is chaos.
 Default 0.7 is fine for most chat.

 - Stop tokens.
-Tokens that, when generated, halt output.
-The chat template defines these.
-Misconfiguration is why a model sometimes runs past its turn into a fake user message.
+Tokens that halt output when generated.
+The chat template defines them.
+Get this wrong and a model sometimes runs past its turn and starts writing a fake user message.

 - Embedding.
-A different kind of model , turns text into a vector of numbers for similarity search.
-We hit these in post 10 (RAG).
+A different kind of model.
+It turns text into a vector of numbers for similarity search.
+We get to these in post 10 (RAG).

 What's next

-Now that the words are sorted, the next post zooms into the part most local-LLM users hand-wave: how a 70B model file gets small enough to fit on a 24GB GPU.
+The words are sorted.
+Next post zooms into the part most local-LLM users hand-wave straight past: how a 70B model file gets small enough to sit on a 24GB GPU.
 Three techniques (quantization, distillation, pruning), three trade-offs.

 From the dictionary